top of page

 I completed the epic-length rough draft in four months.
 Handwritten with fountain pens and liquid bottled ink in eight cheap college-ruled composition notebooks.
 An additional three months to transpose the manuscript into digital format along with considerable first-round editing.
 There are several further rounds of self-editing to do.
 Then, I will release the manuscript to hungry beta readers.
 At which time, they will rip and shred my manuscript apart with their scathing remarks.
 From the beta readers' comments, I’ll have a plethora of editing options before me.
 However, I will have the last word as I wrap up the final edit before the manuscript goes to a third-party editor to polish the final manuscript for publishing.

-CLIPPED WINGS may be a southern coming-of-age novel to its readers, but for me, I found closure to a dark part of my earlier life.
+CLIPPED WINGS may be a Southern coming-of-age novel to its readers, but for me, I found closure to a dark part of my earlier life.
 The question remains, is the book fact or fiction?
 You and I know the actual answer, the story takes shape in that grey expanse that exists between fact and fiction, yet is inspired by actual events.

-Bestselling Author Dale Thele
+Bestselling Fiction Author

-Fiction with an LGBTQ+ Twist
+Stories with an LGBTQ+ Twist

 corrupting readers since 2008